Cruise Ship Beds: Here’s What’s Under the Blanket

 Final Thoughts

 All in all, cruise ship beds are best described as adequate.
-You won’t go home wishing you could bring the cabin bed back with you, however, you also likely won’t tossing and turning all night.
-The beds serve their purpose without being too extravagant.
+You likely won’t go home wishing you could bring the cabin bed back with you, however, you also likely won’t tossing and turning all night.
+The beds serve their purpose to hold up day after day without being too extravagant.
+The only real drawback we’ve found is the “sinking” in the middle of the mattress that certainly lets you know others have slept there before!

 I’ve alwyas heard hotels don’t wash their top bedding but once a year.